Tree planting – natural and effective.

 Climate positive by tree planting.

 The average carbon dioxide emission for a person living in the western world is 8,800 kilos of CO2 per year.
 By planting trees for USD 10 per month, you can climate compensate your carbon footprint with 9,000 kilos of CO2 per year, and become climate positive!

 Tree planting is almost a whole science in itself.
 There are about 60,000 different species of trees, all of which have different properties and varying ability to absorb carbon dioxide (CO2).
 Trees also grow in various places on earth, with different climates and growing conditions.
 Based on these conditions, it’s impossible to state exactly how much CO2 a tree absorbs, but it is possible to obtain an estimated answer.

-Climate compensate your air travel
+CO2 compensate your air travel.

-By using The Perfect World’s ‘Emission Calculator’ you can accurately calculate the carbon footprint of your flights, and CO2 compensate with tree planting… but don’t forget, Business Class costs twice as much as you take up twice the space – the calculator will help you get it right.
+By using The Perfect World’s Emission Calculator you can accurately calculate the carbon footprint of your flights, and CO2 compensate with tree planting… but don’t forget, Business Class costs twice as much as you take up twice the space – the calculator will help you get it right.